kool-dev/docker-nginx/README.md

 ## Description

-Minimal [NGINX](https://www.nginx.com/) Docker image.
+Minimal [NGINX](https://www.nginx.com/) Docker images.
 It's use is intended for [kool.dev](https://github.com/kool-dev/kool), but can fit in any other NGINX use-case.

 ## Available Tags